-Microsoft Office and LinkedIn are among the revenue producers in the Productivity and Business Processes segment, while Intelligent Cloud encompasses server products, cloud services and Enterprise Services.
+Microsoft Office and LinkedIn are among the revenue producers in the Productivity and Business Processes segment, while Intelligent Cloud encompasses server products, cloud services, including Azure, and Enterprise Services.
 The More Personal Computing segment includes devices, such as the Microsoft Surface, the Xbox and all Windows operating system-related revenues.

-Here is the revenue reported by operating segment for the fiscal year 2019, which ended June 30, 2019:
+Here is the revenue reported by operating segment for the second quarter of fiscal year 2022, which ended Dec.
+31, 2021:

 Current Top Shareholders

 The top 10 shareholders of Microsoft stock are all asset managers/mutual fund companies.
-As a group, institutional shareholders own a whopping 74.78% of all Microsoft shares.
-Individual holders only own 6.17% of Microsoft stock.
-One institution, Capital Research & Management, occupies three of the top 10 shareholder slots, as the ownership is distributed among three separate divisions.
-When those divisions are combined into a single entity, here’s what the top shareholders list looks like:
+As a group, institutional shareholders own a whopping 71.947% of all Microsoft shares.

 If you own a mutual fund, you likely own a piece of Microsoft yourself.
 Here’s a look at what percentage of the company is owned by popular mutual funds: